africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Ours is a world of nuclear giants and ethical infants - Omar Bradley.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/ours-is-a-world-of-nuclear-giants-and-ethical-infants-omar-bradley/","title":"Ours is a world of nuclear giants and ethical infants - Omar Bradley","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Ours is a world of nuclear giants and ethical infants - Omar Bradley/","title":"Ours is a world of nuclear giants and ethical infants - Omar Bradley","noteIcon":""}
 ---